davidtwco/rfcs/text/0000-build-std.md

 ### Target support
 [background-target-support]: #target-support

+As per the [Target Tier Policy][target-tier-policy], the Rust project guarantees one of three levels of support for each built-in target:

+- Tier 3 targets exist in the codebase but have no CI support.
+As a consequence, they might not build
+- Tier 2 targets have CI checks to ensure the target builds, but they may or may not pass tests
+- Tier 1 targets have CI checks to ensure that they both build and pass tests

+As well as the level of testing a target has before releases, a target's tier may influence the prioritisation of issues that affect that target.

+### std support
+[background-target-support]: #std-support

 The `std` crate's [`build.rs`][std-build.rs] checks for supported values of the `CARGO_CFG_TARGET_*` environment variables.
 These variables are akin to the conditional compilation [configuration options][conditional-compilation-config-options],